MeTheBoB/Olist-E-Commerce-End-To-End-Data-Analytics-Pipeline-/README.md

 ## Data
-The data set is sourced from the Brazilian E-Commerce Public Dataset by Olist.
+The data set is sourced from: [the Brazilian E-Commerce Public Dataset by Olist.](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)